ccnmtl/mediathread/docs/supported_media.rst

       - must be an OBJECT tag with classid="clsid:02BF25D5-8C17-4B23-BC80-D3488ABDDC6B"
       - the type must have 'quicktime' in it or the @src must end in ".mov"

-- RealPlayer

-  - RealPlayer is very slow to buffer video and has a decreasing install base, so like the rest of the web, we discourage use of this format
-  - Detection Requirements:

-    - For support on IE and other (better) browsers, you need both an EMBED tag inside a duplicate OBJECT tag
-    - The OBECT tag must have an attribute classid="clsid:CFCDAA03-8BE4-11cf-B84B-0020AFBBCCFA"
-    - The EMBED tag must have an attribute type="audio/x-pn-realaudio-plugin"

 - Vimeo

   - Detection Requirements

-    - The bookmarklet can pull in any video on vimeo.com or embedded on an external site using the Moogaloop player sytax
+    - The extension can pull in any video on vimeo.com or embedded on an external site using the Moogaloop player syntax
-    - The bookmarklet looks for an object with clsid:D27CDB6E-AE6D-11cf-96B8-444553540000 and the fragment "moogaloop" in the object's value.
+    - The extension looks for an object with clsid:D27CDB6E-AE6D-11cf-96B8-444553540000 and the fragment "moogaloop" in the object's value.

 - Kaltura

   - Detection Requirements

-    - The bookmarklet can pull in any video served in a Kaltura player assuming there is no access control/DRM issues.
+    - The extension can pull in any video served in a Kaltura player assuming there is no access control/DRM issues.
-    - The bookmarklet looks for an object with clsid:D27CDB6E-AE6D-11cf-96B8-444553540000 and the fragment "kaltura" in the object's value.
+    - The extension looks for an object with clsid:D27CDB6E-AE6D-11cf-96B8-444553540000 and the fragment "kaltura" in the object's value.

 Images
 ------